TamerMansour-AI/ramallah-ai-final/README.md

 These keys are referenced at runtime by the JavaScript files.
 Keep them out of source control—`.env` and `js/env.js` are already in `.gitignore`.

+### Profiles table

+Authenticated users can update their details on `profile.html`.
+Create the `profiles` table in your Supabase project using `sql/profiles.sql`.

 ## Dependencies